atharphy/Ph2_ACF_monitoring_csv/README.md

         $> systemtest --help

-    command if you want to test the parsing of the HWDescription.xml file.
+    to test the parsing of the HWDescription.xml file.

 5. Launch

         $> datatest --help

-    command if you want to test if you can correctly read data
+    to test if you can correctly read data

 6. Launch